MChorfa/TraceGuard/docs/API.md

 # TraceGuard API Documentation

-This document outlines the main API endpoints provided by TraceGuard for managing SBOMs, provenance, and compliance information.
+This document outlines the main API endpoints and CLI commands provided by TraceGuard for managing SBOMs, provenance, and compliance information.

 ## Authentication